NickRoss/2025-Data-24100/project_assignments/part_6.md

 - No errors or warnings should occur in normal operations.
 - Extraneous code, such as that generated by an LLM doing nothing, will be heavily penalized.
 - The database file itself should not be committed to the repo.
 - You should never load the entire dataset into a DataFrame.
 You need to use SQL commands to select only the relevant data.
+No pandas based SQL commands are to be used.